 Gratigny Parkway is a toll road extending east from the ending Interstate 75 and Palmetto Expressway (SR 826) to the city of Opa-Locka and NW 119th Street.
 SR 924 also follows NW 119th Street east to I-95 and the cities of Biscayne Park and North Miami.

-Florida 970 is the Downtown Distributor, a series of ramps connecting Miami’s Central Business District with Interstate 95 just north of its end.
+State Road 970 is the Downtown Distributor, a series of ramps connecting Miami’s Central Business District with Interstate 95 just north of its end.
 U.S. 1 follows the Downtown Distributor as part of its 2013 relocation away from Brickell Avenue south of the Miami River.
-The US highway however remains unsigned along Florida 970 as of summer 2017.
+The US highway however remains unsigned along SR 970 as of Spring 2019.

 Biscayne Boulevard / Dixie Highway